ietf-rats-wg/eat/draft-ietf-rats-eat.md

 has an identifiable security level can be considered an entity.

 ## EAT Operating Models

+TODO: Rewrite (or eliminate) this section in light of the RATS architecture draft.

 At least the following three participants exist in all EAT operating models.
 Some operating models have additional participants.